leejiwon6315/leejiwon6315/README.md

     Front-End Developer in "J2KB", IT Project Crew

   + 2021.07 ~ <br />
-    Front-End Developer in "Plog", IT Project Crew
+    Front-End Developer in "Plog: Doooer", IT Project Crew

   + 2021.09 ~ <br/>
     Front-End Development Intern of "WePlanet"